 Digital attributes include someone’s date of birth, official documentation (passports, driver’s license, etc.) serial numbers or other identifiers, a person’s medical records, banking details, etc. The second category -digital activities-, includes a person’s posts on social media, for example, purchase history, ‘Likes’ and comments, etc. The combination of these two categories constitutes someone’s digital identity.

 The 7 benefits of using digital identities explained

-A primitive (but working) handheld mobile phone was unveiled by the now defunct American company Motorola back in 1973.
+A primitive (but working) handheld mobile phone was unveiled by the now-defunct American company Motorola back in 1973.
 It was a rather bulky and ungainly device that would take around 10 hours to fully charge.
-Nevertheless, the Motorola device heralded an inevitable shift towards mobile technology that continues today.
+Nevertheless, the Motorola device heralded an inevitable shift toward mobile technology that continues today.
 (Current projections say that, by 2024, there will be around 17.7 billion mobile devices operating in the world.)

 Society is going mobile, and as such, today’s society seeks more and more mobile-first solutions.